arnab131288/Phase-field/README.md

 3. ./src/simulation input.in

 Running the code will create a folder output where the output files are stored.
 The output files can be visualized using open-source packages such Paraview, gnuplot or Matplotlib.
+More details on preparing the input file and solver description can be found in the docs folder.
+Some examples reproducing the results of the paper can be found in the examples folder.
+Test runs are provided in the test folder.

 # Python
 This folder contains Python implementation of the model equation of the above reference.
 The governing equations are solved explicitly using a finite difference scheme.
 This is a 2D serial code.